GauravJain-Lalithkumar/Lalithkumar_GJ_Pranav_P_HW-1/README.md

 ![Miami_Dolphines](https://static.clubs.nfl.com/image/upload/t_editorial_landscape_mobile/f_auto/dolphins/ruk446jpezddlqalb2zx.jpg)

 ### My Hobbies:-
-There are a lot of things that I lik doing in my free time, especially persuying my hobbies.
+There are a lot of things that I like doing in my free time, especially persuying my hobbies.
 Some of them are:-

 1. _Drawing and painting_: I like to draw pictures of beautiful sceneries.
 2. _Photography:_ I like taking pictures of life and nature.